maxkatzmann/graphlibS/README.md

 ## Current Algorithms
 * Breadth First Search starting at a specified vertex.
+* Depth First Search starting at a specified vertex.
 * Determining the local clustering coefficients of the vertices in the graph

 ---